-The Pocantico Center hosts conferences and meetings, artists residencies and performances, and public and community programs that support the Fund’s philanthropic activities.
-It also offers public access through forums, lectures, and educational programs focused on the Pocantico Historic Area’s buildings, gardens, and collections of decorative and fine art.
-Public tours of Kykuit are offered from May through mid-November each year, drawing 32,954 visitors in 2018.
+The Pocantico Center offers public access through forums, lectures, and educational programs focused on the Pocantico Historic Area’s buildings, gardens, and collections of decorative and fine art.
+In 2019, The Pocantico Center offered 37 public programs for the surrounding community.

 In 2018, a generous gift from the estate of David Rockefeller raised the Rockefeller Brothers Fund endowment from approximately $960 million to over $1.2 billion.

 Given the enormous and complex challenges facing today’s increasingly interdependent world, the Rockefeller Brothers Fund has worked over the last decade to align the remaining 95 percent of its financial portfolio with its programmatic interests in democratic practice, peacebuilding, and sustainable development.

 The Rockefeller Brothers Fund is committed to the values of diversity, equity, and inclusion.
 We strive to maintain the highest standards of ethics, transparency, and accountability and are committed to recruiting a diverse board of trustees and staff.

 Arturo Aguilar.
 Photo courtesy of the Seattle International Foundation.

 After years of research and planning, in late 2019 the RBF selected the region encompassing El Salvador, Guatemala, and Honduras as the focus for a new “pivotal place” program.
 Aguilar will work with civil society organizations and other stakeholders to shape the program to address the most pressing issues facing the region.
 The program is expected to begin grantmaking in earnest in mid-2021.